zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/7/_index.md

 The `code` part of the resource defines the PowerShell command to run to place the firewall in the desired state.
 The command runs the [New-NetFirewallRule](https://technet.microsoft.com/library/jj554908.aspx) cmdlet to create a rule that blocks public inbound Echo Request messages.

 The `not_if` part ensures that the `powershell_script` resource is applied only when it needs to be.
-It uses the same code as the audit control to check whether any firewall rules that need to be changed exist.
+It uses the same code as the audit control to check whether an existing firewall rule exists.

 The entire recipe looks like this.